Roger Conant (colonist)

 Roger Conant (c.
-9 April 1592 – November 19, 1679) was an English colonist and drysalter credited for establishing the communities of Salem, Peabody, Beverly and Danvers, Massachusetts (Peabody, Beverly and Danvers were part of Salem during his lifetime).
+9 April 1592 – November 19, 1679) was a New England colonist and drysalter credited for establishing the communities of Salem, Peabody, Beverly and Danvers, Massachusetts (Peabody, Beverly and Danvers were part of Salem during his lifetime).

 Conant arrived at Plymouth Colony from London in 1624, where he became associated with Puritan opposition and subsequently led the settlement to outlying areas, including the site of an ancient Native American village and trading center, which would later become Salem.

 Conant's leadership provided the stability to survive the first two years in Salem, but John Endecott, one of the new arrivals, replaced him by order of the Massachusetts Bay Company.
 Conant graciously stepped aside and was granted 200 acres (0.81 km2) of land in compensation.

-Conant died in Beverly, Massachusetts on November 19, 1679.
+Conant died in Beverly, Massachusetts Bay on November 19, 1679.

 Early life

 Roger Conant was baptized in East Budleigh, Devon on April 9, 1592.
 He was the son of Richard Conant and Agnes (née Clarke).
 He would later move to London, where he became a drysalter.